Mihir-Null/neural_geodesic_flows/README.md

 If you have a JAX compatible GPU it is much recommended to install the GPU version of JAX instead.
 The code will run significantly faster.
 See [the official installation guide](https://docs.jax.dev/en/latest/installation.html).

 ### On NixOS
-If you are on NixOS and have the proprietary nvidia driver installed you can add the dev shell `pyngf` from the flake in [my NixOS configuration](https://github.com/julianbuerge/.mynixos) to your flake outputs.
+If you are on NixOS and you can add the dev shell `sciml` or `scimlcuda` (GPU version of jax) from the flake in [my NixOS configuration](https://github.com/julianbuerge/.mynixos) to your flake outputs.
 Then clone the this repository and enter the shell.
-Beware that the shell creates a virtual environment that persists after leaving the shell.
-This is to avoid building the JAX-cuda-plugin nix-package from source.
+Note that if you use the GPU version then upon entering the shell for the first time it will build JAX-Cuda from source which may take a long time.

 ### Running a minimal example